 ornamental ponds, to produce a rich and varied landscape for all visitors.

-Rozelle is often used for a variety of sporting events throughout the year and is
+Rozelle is often used for a variety of events and festival throughout the year.

-Once you have enjoyed the walks around the estate you may wish to explore the Maclaurin Galleries in Rozelle house and have a coffee at the Rozelle Café.
+Once you have enjoyed the walks around the estate you may wish to explore Rozelle House Museum & Galleries, The Maclaurin Gallery and have a coffee at the Rozelle Tea Room.

 Robert Hamilton of Bourtreehill purchased the land on which the Estate is situated

 at the sale of the Barony lands in 1754.
 He originally named the Estate after a

 former property that he owned in Jamaica.
 The original house was a square Georgian